 - FAQ: Apple Pencil vs Stylus

-Which is Better: Apple Pencil or a regular, generic Stylus?
+Which is Better: Apple Pencil or a Stylus?

-Compared to a standard, regular, generic stylus… the Apple Pencil models are objectively better than all capacitive stylus and most active stylus that are compatible with the iPad.
+So Which is better… the Apple Pencil or stylus?
+Compared to a standard, regular stylus… the Apple Pencil 1 & 2 models are objectively better than all capacitive stylus and most active stylus that are compatible with the iPad.

 This is because the Apple Pencil has the best communication with the iPad in addition to gesture features based on double tapping that control the swapping between different art or pencils with the eraser.